How to recognise ADHD in children

-What are the long-term consequences?
+What are the long-term consequences of ADHD?

 ADHD symptoms can result in poor educational attainment and disruptive behaviours that can lead to school exclusions and several disruptions to school placements with implications for long-term educational outcomes.
 The poor impulse control can seriously affect peer and family relationships which lead to poor self-esteem, peers and siblings being less likely to want to play with them, social isolation in school and increased family stress in the home environment.

 Young people with ADHD, especially the ones who also have conduct problems and are socially isolated, are vulnerable to being easily led by others, to misusing substances and engaging in more and more risk taking behaviours.

 Young people with ADHD, particularly when associated with conduct disorder, have increased contact with the criminal justice system.
 ADHD continues to be an impairing condition in adulthood for about half of the young people.